awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 1. Choose **Create automation**\.

-1. Provide a unique and identifiable name\.
+1. Enter a unique and identifiable name\.

 1. Choose the **Editor** tab\.

 1. Choose **Edit**\.

-1. Enter the copied details in the **Document editor** area\.
+1. Paste or enter the copied details in the **Document editor** area\.

 1. Choose **Create automation**\.

 ### `AWSIncidents-CriticalIncidentRunbookTemplate`<a name="runbooks-template-critical"></a>

 The `AWSIncidents-CriticalIncidentRunbookTemplate` is a template that provides the Incident Manager incident lifecycle in manual steps\.
-These steps are generic enough to use in most applications but detailed enough to get responders started with incident resolution\.
+These steps are generic enough to use in most applications, but detailed enough for responders to get started with incident resolution\.